After-hours drinking hole a haven for Tower of London's Beefeaters

 Other memorabilia includes a framed document bearing the signature of Rudolf Hess.
 The Nazi politician was briefly imprisoned at the Tower in 1941 after being caught in Scotland during a failed secret peace mission.
 He was one of the last prominent people to be held prisoner there.

-On a more cheerful note, the bar also boasts glass cases displaying objects linked to the Beefeaters' colorful traditions.
+On a more cheerful note, the bar also boasts glass cases displaying objects linked to the Beefeaters' colourful traditions.

 There are silver tankards used by new Beefeaters to have a drink of port after their formal swearing-in ceremonies while their colleagues proffer the toast: "May you never die a Yeoman Warder".